Free Blacks: Free Black settlements

+Rumley and Rossville, as well as Israel Hill in Virginia.

+Some other notable free Black settlements on the frontier were Free Hill, Pocahontas Island, Pee Pee, and Chubbtown.

+Population isolates

+Some lighter-skinned descendants of free Black people formed distinct communities later on, such as the Melungeons, Brass Ankles, Lumbee, Redbones, and Carmelites.
+Some of them sought separate schools from freedmen during the Jim Crow Era.
+The "old issue negroes" of Person County were able to obtain separate schools, while others, such as the Melungeons and Louisiana Redbones, were sometimes able to attend white schools.
+Over time, some of them began to pass as white.
+Scholar Renate Bartl concludes a subset of free Black people adopted an "Indian" identity to avoid classification as Black or "colored".
+She stated that of the free Black origin isolates with no documented tribal ancestry, most possessed no past tribal descent or identity, instead adopting an identity later on.
+Bartl adds that in some cases, educated members of a community will design history and traditions for their group to obscure African-American descent.

 Opportunities for advancement

+Free black people drew up petitions and joined the army during the American Revolution, motivated by the common hope of freedom.
+This hope was bolstered by the 1775 proclamation by British official Lord Dunmore, who promised freedom to any slave who fought on the side of the British during the war.
+Black people also fought on the American side, hoping to gain benefits of citizenship later on.

-The economic, military, and scientific superiority of the elite class justified slavery through the idea of "Divine Providence" (i.e., the idea that "Things were as they were because God willed them to be that way").
-Black people were thus perceived as members of an inferior race, as God had seemingly allowed the elite class to exploit the slave trade without any hint that he might be planning any sort of divine retribution.
+The economic, military, and scientific superiority of the elite class justified slavery through interpretation of their status as a matter of divine providence; black people were thus perceived as members of an inferior race, as God had seemingly allowed the elite class to exploit the slave trade without any hint that he might be planning any sort of divine retribution.
 In fact, the very opposite had happened and slaveholders were seemingly rewarded with great material wealth.
 The judiciary confirmed this subordinate status even when explicitly racialized laws were not in place.
 A South Carolina judge editorialized in an 1832 case:

 Free negroes belong to a degraded caste of society; they are in no respect on an equality with a white man.
 According to their condition they ought by law to be compelled to demean themselves as inferiors, from whom submission and respect to the whites, in all their intercourse in society, is demanded; I have always thought and while on the circuit ruled that words of impertinence and insolence addressed by a free negro to a white man, would justify an assault and battery.